plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 -   SampleID which has to be consistent with the previous files for each leaf,

--   Spectrometer, which informs what was the spectrometer model used (PSR+ 3500, SVC HR-1024i, SVC XHR-1024i, ASD FieldSpec 3, ASD FieldSpec 4, ASD FieldSpec 4 Hi-Res, …)
+-   Spectrometer, which informs what was the spectrometer model used (SE PSR+ 3500, SVC HR-1024i, SVC XHR-1024i, ASD FieldSpec 3, ASD FieldSpec 4, ASD FieldSpec 4 Hi-Res, …)

 -   Leaf\_clip, which informs what was the leaf clip used (SVC LC-RP,